david-cortes/cmfrec/test_math/README.md

 * Need to add tests for cases with non-negativity constraints.
 * Need to add tests for the case of missing as zero + centering + bias (should look very different from the current tests).
+* Need to add tests for static biases.
 * Need to add tests for dynamic regularization and L1 regularization.